dunialabs/peta-desk/README.md

 ### What is Peta Desk?

 Peta Desk is a **cross‑platform** desktop client (Windows, macOS, and Linux) that exposes a user‑friendly control surface for **Peta Core**.
-It connects to the gateway’s Socket.IO and MCP endpoints and can operate as a desktop companion to Peta Core, acting as a secure client and approval surface for AI agents.
+It is the human-in-the-loop desk for Peta Core’s MCP vault and gateway: it connects to the gateway’s Socket.IO and MCP endpoints and operates as a desktop companion to Peta Core, acting as a secure client and approval surface for AI agents.

 ### Key Use Cases